Inteli-College/2025-1A-T02-G81-PUBLICO/Report_Modulo_2.md

 #### Interviews Report

 For this module, we formulated 28 key questions addressing areas we do not fully comprehend yet.
 These questions guided our interviews, helping us not only gather valuable insights but also successfully find answers to all of them.
 This process provided us with a clearer perspective on the next steps and the ideas we plan to develop.
 The questions covered a range of topics, focusing mainly on target audience, pain point validation, types of engagement and business models.

+#### Market Research

+As part of our project development, we conducted exploratory research aimed at understanding how membership programs are structured and implemented in both traditional sports and the eSports industry.
+The primary objective was to analyze how these models foster relationships between fans and organizations, considering their structure, goals, benefits, and overall impact on both clubs and supporters.

+The research followed a comparative approach, examining national and international case studies to identify common patterns, best practices, and challenges faced in the deployment of fan membership programs, supporter clubs, and digital engagement initiatives.
+We also explored the specific characteristics of the eSports audience, whose preferences, digital behavior, and expectations differ significantly from those of traditional sports fans.

+Key areas of focus included:

+- The structure and operation of membership models across different markets;

+- The role of technology in enhancing engagement and personalizing the fan experience;

+- The importance of recurring revenue and long-term loyalty strategies;

+- Common pitfalls observed in unsuccessful implementations.

+This research provided a strong theoretical and practical foundation for identifying market opportunities and constraints, helping to inform future decisions regarding the development of digital solutions aimed at building and activating fan communities.